Public-Domain-Laboratories/Operating_System/Operating_System/Documentation/README.md

-A folder for documenting Operating System: personal notes and explanations on Operating System.
+A folder for documenting Operating System: personal notes and explanations.